xirf/latex_math_evaluator/doc/validation.md

 # Expression Validation

-The LaTeX Math Evaluator provides a powerful validation API to check expression syntax before evaluation.
-This is especially useful for user input validation, form validation, and debugging.
+The LaTeX Math Evaluator provides a validation API to check expression syntax before evaluation.
+This is useful for user input validation, form validation, and debugging.

 ## Overview